 What causes congestion due to heart failure?

 The heart functions in two ways.
 It pushes blood out through the arteries, and sucks it in from the veins.
 The greatest pressure is on the arterial side.
 Pressure is minimal on the venous side.
 The greater volume of blood builds up on the venous side, waiting to be pumped back through.
 (Normal state).
 When the heart is failing to function up to a certain level of efficiency, there is a buildup on the venous side in excess of what the heart can draw in.
-At some point, there is seepage from this buildup (in the form of plasma fluids, not necessarily whole blood) out of the vascular system into organs and body tissues.
+At some point, there may be seepage from this buildup (in the form of plasma fluids, not necessarily whole blood) out of the vascular system into organs and body tissues.
 This is the congestion that is referred to in congestive heart failure.
 Location of the congestion varies, and can be an indication of where the defect of the heart lies.
-One form, which Coco had, results in clear fluid leaking into the pleural space, outside the lobes of the lung, but inside the pleura which contains the lung.
-The effect is to limit the expansion of the lungs, both by filling space, and by breaking the contact with the pleura which is part of the mechanism of lung expansion.
+One form, which Coco had, results in clear fluid leaking into the pleural space, outside the lobes of the lung, but inside the sac which contains the lung.
+The effect is to limit the expansion of the lungs, both by filling space and by breaking the contact with the pleura which is part of the mechanism of lung expansion.

 Due to the fact that congestive fluids are often relatively "free" and unconfined, they are subject to shifting within the body.
 This makes some positions more comfortable than others for the pet.
 One sign of congestion is a reluctance to lie down on the side to sleep, or restlessness and frequent getting up when attempting to sleep in this position.
 Cats with pleural effusions will often sleep sitting up with their arms fully extended and head held up (Sphinx position) so that the fluids settle away from the heart and lungs.
 In extreme cases they may even try to sleep standing up.

 Nature of Breathing, Demeanor and Responsiveness